 Social media is gaining traction in the business world.
 Already, Facebook fan pages promote “save here” coupons for both e-commerce and brick-and-mortar locations.
 Mobile marketing enables further social media access—which, in turn, boosts e-commerce flexibility.
-As stated above, flexibility remains a major component of any powerful business strategy.
+As stated above, flexibility remains a significant component of any powerful business strategy.
 Consumers love benefits, and they love them served their way.

 Reason Five: Micropayments

 Micropayments have created a retail paradigm shift.
 More consumers are opting for small installment payments over bulk-expense purchases.
 Relative to mobile’s incredible knack for SMS-based offers, micropayments bridge the gap between mobile users and e-commerce platforms.
 More than ever, on-the-go micropayments are governing digital products.
 Here, mobile succeeds in empowering micropayment solutions.
 Micropayments are becoming less platform-based, too.
 They’ve become accessible across e-commerce storefronts, web pages, and mobile apps alike.
 Able to drive cross-platform traffic, micropayments are an indispensable resource.

 Reason Six: Digital Wallets

 Digital wallets, too, have made a big stride in recent years.
-Consumers are using mobile apps to collect, invest, spend and redeem money and credit.
+Consumers use mobile apps to collect, invest, spend and redeem money and credit.
 As a result, digital wallets are inseparable from e-commerce, and they’ve become a near must-have for mobile users.

 Mobile users already invest in smartphone memory in online banking.
 Powerhouse companies, like Amazon, are gaining from online web wallets, too.
 Digital payments aren’t only convenient for mobile shopping, either.
 They’re utilized for music streaming, app subscriptions, and video subscriptions.
 Creating a cross-benefit strategy is never a bad idea, and global mobile app revenue is experiencing a huge jump from such a discovery.

 As you adapt your e-commerce strategy, don’t neglect the smartphone.
 In upcoming years, they’ll become contingent on one another.
 E-commerce and mobile systems rely upon the same mechanics to become effective, and marketers capable of capitalizing on these mechanics will win in the long run.